 April Fools Day is the time when the jokesters of our class get to have their day.
 But what about us teachers…?
 We can definitely play a prank or two on our students that day as well.
 This year especially, I wanted to do something that would make my students laugh (we all know they deserve a light-hearted day).
 So, I asked my teaching colleagues in the Fearless First Grade group the best April Fools Day pranks they have played on their students.
 I am torn between doing #1 and #6.
 I may just have to do both. 😉😂

 Tell your students that you are giving them brownies at the end of the school day.
-In order for the prank to work, you will need to have a tray covered with aluminum foil.
-Under the tray will be letter e’s cut out of brown construction paper.
-At the end of the day, uncover the tray and give each student a brown ‘e’.
-I always make sure to give them actual brownies after the prank is over. 🍫
+For the prank to work, you will need to have a tray covered with aluminum foil.
+Under the tray will be letter E’s cut out of brown construction paper.
+Uncover the tray and give each student a brown ‘E’.
+I always give them actual brownies after the prank is over. 🍫

 I’ve done this one a couple of times.
 You and a teammate walk out and grab each other’s students and take them into your classroom and start teaching like it is any regular day.
 Students usually just stand there and stare at me like I’ve lost my mind. 🤯 LOL